michaelnny/deep_rl_zoo/README.md

 ## Train agents

 ### CartPole, LunarLander, and MountainCar

-* By default, we have the following settings for all `run_classic.py` module:
-    - `--num_iterations=2 --num_train_steps=5e5 --num_eval_steps=2e5`
-* For some agents (like advanced DQN agents, most of the policy gradient agents), it's impossible to solve MountainCar due to the nature of the problem (sparse reward).
+* For some agents (like advanced DQN agents, most of the policy gradient agents except agents using curiosity-driven exploration), it's impossible to solve MountainCar due to the nature of the problem (sparse reward).

 To run a agent on classic control problem, use the following command, replace the <agent_name> with the sub-directory name.
 ```
 python3 -m deep_rl_zoo.<agent_name>.run_classic
 ```

-Example of DQN agent
+**Example of DQN agent**
 ```
 python3 -m deep_rl_zoo.dqn.run_classic